Court system of Canada: Provincial and territorial superior trial courts

-Most provinces have special courts dealing with small claims (typically actions involving under $50,000).
-These are typically divisions of the superior courts in each province, however certain provinces also delegate this to lower courts.
+Most provinces and territories have special courts dealing with small claims.
+The value of such claims varies between $15,000 and $50,000.
+Some are divisions of superior courts, while in other provinces they are lower courts or divisions of lower courts.
 Parties often represent themselves, without lawyers, in these courts.

 Provincial and territorial courts of limited jurisdiction

 Each province and territory in Canada (other than Nunavut) also has an additional trial court, usually called a Provincial (or Territorial) Court, to hear certain types of cases.
 For historical reasons, these courts are sometimes referred to as "inferior courts", indicating their position in the judicial hierarchy as subject to the superior courts.
 The term is not a commentary on their professionalism or expertise.
 In Nunavut, the functions of superior and territorial court are combined in the Nunavut Court of Justice.